HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 Make sure to cover the simple things first.
 Linear regression is a very powerful tool, that can solve a lot of problems on the spot.
 90% of your models you will write will only involve basic statistics and linear regressions.
-Don't apply machine sophisticated machine learning algorithms before you tried a bunch of if statments.
+Don't apply machine sophisticated machine learning algorithms before you tried a bunch of if statements.

 Here is an anecdote I like to share in this context: